 - Ability to collaborate within a team environment and interact with diverse staff members.

-- Familiarity with Microsoft Office.
-Previous experience with Excel and/or Access a plus.
+- Previous experience with Microsoft Office.
+Excel and/or Access a plus.

 Studio in a School seeks to hire staff members who reflect the diversity of the communities they serve.
 All positions at Studio in a School are filled without regard to race, color, religion, sex, national origin, age, sexual orientation, gender identity or expression, disability, employment status, HIV/AIDS status, veteran status or any other characteristic protected by law.
 All are encouraged to apply.